ricardovolert/ricardovolert/README.md

 For years I performed several other tasks and jobs, which made my PHP5.3 / 7.0 codes become a ⚡legacy 😄 and become the reason for the desire for a professional renewal and relearning;

-Linux user ❤, my main development tools for Apache2 / NodeJS are Gedit, Visual Studio Code, GitKraken, FileZilla and Shell Terminal 💻;

-🌱 Recently I am returning to using Windows versions 10 and 11 again;
+Linux user ❤ but 💻 recently I am returning to using Windows again;

-I have used Fortran, C, C++, C#, Java, PHP several times, however, since 2018, I have been in a close relationship with Python and C;
+🌱 I have used Fortran, C, C++, C#, Java, PHP several times, however, since 2018, I have been in a close relationship with Python and C;

 ### ...
 Not just IT